lenggiauit/ProjectManagement/README.md

 # Project management tool

-This project to build a tool to manage project for a small team like trello.
+This project is build a tool to manage project for a small team like trello.

 Technologies: .Net Core 3x, React TypeScript, Redux Toolkit - RTK Query, React Bootstrap.